Edmund Allenby, 1st Viscount Allenby: Palestine campaign

+A Memorial to General Allenby in Beer Sheva.

+His force captured the water supply there, and was able to push onward through the desert.
+His force pushed northwards towards Jerusalem.
+"Favoured by a continuance of fine weather, preparation for a fresh advance against the Turkish positions... of Jerusalem proceeded rapidly" – Allenby The Ottomans were beaten at Junction Station (10–14 November), and retreated from Jerusalem, which was captured on 9 December 1917.
+During the Palestine campaign, Allenby entered a bacteriological laboratory near Ludd, where he saw some charts on the wall.
+When he asked about their meanings, he was told that they were of the seasonal incidence of malignant malaria in the Plain of Sharon, then he replied:

 I think it is the reason why Richard Coeur de Lion never got to Jerusalem.
 His army was nearly destroyed by fever, and I find that he came down the coast in September when malignant malaria was at its height.

 The capture of Jerusalem

 Allenby's official proclamation of martial law following the fall of Jerusalem on 9 December 1917 read as follows:

 To the Inhabitants of Jerusalem the Blessed and the People Dwelling in Its Vicinity:

 The defeat inflicted upon the Turks by the troops under my command has resulted in the occupation of your city by my forces.
 I, therefore, here now proclaim it to be under martial law, under which form of administration it will remain so long as military considerations make necessary.

 However, lest any of you be alarmed by reason of your experience at the hands of the enemy who has retired, I hereby inform you that it is my desire that every person pursue his lawful business without fear of interruption.

 Furthermore, since your city is regarded with affection by the adherents of three of the great religions of mankind and its soil has been consecrated by the prayers and pilgrimages of multitudes of devout people of these three religions for many centuries, therefore, do I make it known to you that every sacred building, monument, holy spot, shrine, traditional site, endowment, pious bequest, or customary place of prayer of whatsoever form of the three religions will be maintained and protected according to the existing customs and beliefs of those to whose faith they are sacred.

 Guardians have been established at Bethlehem and on Rachel's Tomb.
 The tomb at Hebron has been placed under exclusive Moslem control.

 The hereditary custodians at the gates of the Holy Sepulchre have been requested to take up their accustomed duties in remembrance of the magnanimous act of the Caliph Omar, who protected that church.

 Allenby received Christian, Jewish and Muslim community leaders in Jerusalem and worked with them to ensure that religious sites of all three faiths were respected.
 Allenby sent his Indian Muslim soldiers to guard Islamic religious sites, feeling that this was the best way of reaching out to the Muslim population of Jerusalem.